Welcome to the Australian Clay Target Association (ACTA), information page on becoming a member.

 3. The current ACTA rules can be downloaded from our website.

-4. A monthly copy of the Clay Target Shooting News, the official journal of the ACTA (depending on category when joining).
+4. A monthly copy of the Clay Target Shooting News, the official journal of the ACTA (E-news only).

-For further enquiries regarding joining a clay target club or the Australian Clay Target Association, contact us by email form our Home page under contact us or call our office in Wagga Wagga on 02 6938 2121 between 9am and 5pm Monday to Friday.
+For further enquiries regarding joining a clay target club or the Australian Clay Target Association, contact us on 02 6938 2121 between 9am and 5pm Monday to Friday.